|

 SWCPC 719 E1

-included are photos of a Panhandle dust storm and a picture of Lubbock old timers.
+Also included are photos of a Panhandle dust storm and a picture of Lubbock old

-associated with the First National Bank for over sixty years beginning in 1904.
-He was
+was associated with the First National Bank for over sixty years beginning in

 Post, Texas